-The first step to becoming antifragile includes taking actions to deepen our connection with who we are at our best.
+Our first step to becoming antifragile is to deepen our connection with who we are at our best and what matters most to us.
 One of the four approaches that Inner Leadership recommends for achieving this is meditation.

-We’ve known for a long time that meditation increases our clarity, our focus, and our ability to stay calm in a crisis.
-But now a neuroscientist from Harvard Medical School and Massachusetts General Hospital has found physical evidence for how meditation achieves this.
+We’ve known for a long time that meditation increases our clarity, focus, and our ability to stay calm in a crisis.
+But now a neuroscientist from Harvard Medical School and Massachusetts General Hospital has found physical evidence for how this happens in the brain.

 This was to be expected, she thought, because: